jeff-hykin/cool_cache/README.md

 # What is this?

-The smart way to cache function outputs to permanent storage.
+The smart way to cache outputs to cold storage.

 - auto rebuilds cache when you edit function source code
 - uses mutltiprocessing to keep main thread running fast while saving to disk